 It is a long drive from Panaji.
 A good 70+ km in the southeast direction.
 We were thankfully staying at Arco Iris a nice Goa Holiday Home.
 The drive was about 30 km from there. but since we were searching for this it took us almost an hour to reach the place.
 Till the village of Rivona and Colomb, we could follow a straight road.

 Signage to Rock Art location

-When a small hand painted board on the right directed us to take a right turn.
-After this, we were on a road that was not kuchha but it was not pucca either.
+When a small hand-painted board on the right directed us to take a right turn.
+After this, we were on a road that was not kuchcha but it was not pucca either.
 After following some fallen ASI boards we reached a dead end.
 All we could see was a small rivulet and a thatched hut there.
-We got down and a man in tomato red T-shirt stepped out wearing a welcome smile.
-Almost like the one you expect from a cast away when he gets to see a human being after a long time.
-He was the ASI guard for the site and we crossed his office cum hut to reach the huge rock, where his own cloths were spread out to dry.
+We got down and a man in a tomato-red T-shirt stepped out wearing a welcome smile.
+Almost like the one you expect from a castaway when he gets to see a human being after a long time.
+He was the ASI guard for the site and we crossed his office cum hut to reach the huge rock, where his own clothes were spread out to dry.

 Animal & Bird carvings

-There were numerous carvings of humped bull and a few deers and one peacock that we could see.
+There were numerous carvings of humped bulls and a few deer and one peacock that we could see.
 There were many types of hunting equipment and animal traps carved out.
-A pair of feet accompanied most prominent figures.
+A pair of feet accompanied the most prominent figures.
 There is one place with three feet carved together.
 And another with two giant feet carved together.
 There are many figures that you cannot make out.
 A part of the rock has a lot of carvings that are confusing to an untrained eye.

 Preserve the heritage